You are here

 Robinson-Spangler North Carolina Room Image Collection

-Picture shows workers hauling cotton to the gin.
+Bales of cotton waiting at the compress.
 Physical Description: 4x5 negative Publisher: Unknown

 Publisher: Public Library of Charlotte & Mecklenburg County